KPMG: 79% of chip industry expects profits to grow in 2021 amid shortage

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-Despite the global pandemic and economic downturn, the semiconductor industry grew 6.5% to $439 billion in 2020, and 79% of executives believe profits will increase in 2021, according to a report from accounting firm KPMG and the Global Semiconductor Alliance trade group.
+Despite the pandemic and economic downturn, the semiconductor industry grew 6.5% to $439 billion in 2020, and 79% of executives believe profits will increase in 2021, according to a report from accounting firm KPMG and the Global Semiconductor Alliance trade group.

 The semiconductor industry will continue growing due to the mainstream growth of the internet of things, 5G wireless networks, and the auto industry, according to the KPMG Global Semiconductor Industry Outlook.

 KPMG surveyed 156 senior executives from global semiconductor companies in the fourth quarter.
-While 85% of the executives predicted that revenue will also continue to increase in 2021, 73% plan to increase capital spending.
+Eighty-five percent of the executives predicted that revenue will continue to increase in 2021, and 73% plan to increase capital spending.
 Seventy-one percent of respondents said they plan to spend more on research and development.

 Sixty-eight percent reported that executing on growth initiatives is their top strategic priority over the next three years.
-As far as concerns, 53% of executives listed territorialism (meaning concern over territory disputes such as those between the West and China), and 37% cited supply chain disruption as top concerns.
+As far as concerns, 53% of executives listed territorialism (concern over territory disputes such as those between the West and China), and 37% cited supply chain disruption.

 Forty-four percent of respondents ranked making their supply chains more flexible and adaptable to geopolitical changes and other disruptions as one of their top three strategic priorities.